 Perform preliminary field test of bridge to determine which regions experience the largest vibrations.
 Accelerometers will be installed on the bridge at various locations along its entire length.
 The magnitude of these responses, relative to one another, will be used to determine which portions of the structure will receive greater scrutiny in future investigations.

 Design and perform field test of selected portion/portions of viaduct.
-Instrumentation plan will be designed to capture maximum response while providing adequate spatial distribution to characterize the shape of natural modes of vibration (mode shape) and nature of interaction between superstructure and substructure.
+The instrumentation plan will be designed to capture the maximum responses while providing adequate spatial distribution to characterize the shape of natural modes of vibration (mode shape) and nature of interaction between superstructure and substructure.
 Both acceleration and strain will be monitored.
 Accelerometers will be installed with magnets and will be sampled with a National Instruments (NI) portable acquisition system, while the strain gauges will be attached with epoxy and sampled with a Campbell acquisition system.
 Because, of the lack of power infrastructure on site, batteries will be used to power the acquisition systems.

 Process and Interpret data acquired from field test.
 Characterization of vibrations will include examination of the frequency content by computing the spectral density, identification of mode shapes and corresponding frequencies through the use of the complex mode indicator function (CMIF), and comparison with comfort limit states.
 Dynamic amplification will be estimated by using pass band filtering techniques on the strain data, to isolate the static response from the total response.